 Maintain a peaceful, relaxing environment

 Do things that encourage a good night’s sleep.
 Indulge in naps.
 Eliminate as many stressors from the household as possible.
 Do relaxation exercises and activities together that promote peace and harmony.
 Get counseling if anger, negativity, or abusive behaviors are part of the relationship.
 The baby can sense stress in the environment even before its born.
-Create a happy environment to come home to.
+Create a happy environment to come home to for your partner and your baby.

 Have fun with sex

 Sex is perfectly safe during most pregnancies and the bond of intimacy it creates encourages peace, health, and harmony.
-Explore her body as it changes and encourage her to say what feels best as the pregnancy advances.
+Explore her body as it changes and encourage her to say what feels good to her as the pregnancy advances.

 Plan to feed the baby

 Feeding creates a bond between parent and child, regardless of the method of feeding.
-If the baby is breastfed, pump milk into a bottle so the father can feed it on a regular basis.
+If the baby is breastfed, ask Mom to pump milk into a bottle so you can feed her/him on a regular basis.
 If bottle-feeding is the chosen method, take turns.

-Listen to its heartbeat.
-Feel its kicks.
-Tap on the mother’s stomach when the baby kicks and expect a response.
+Listen to the heartbeat.
+Feel the kicks.
+Tap on mom’s stomach when the baby kicks and expect a response.
 Play this tapping game from the second trimester on.
 Talk to the baby.
-Sing to it.
-Communicate with it verbally, mentally, and emotionally.
+Sing to her.
+Communicate with him verbally, mentally, and emotionally.
 Visualize fatherhood the way you want it to be.

 Learn infant massage

-Take a class with the baby’s mother so you’ll both know how to gently soothe the baby even on days when it seems especially out of sorts.
+Take a class with the baby’s mother so you’ll both know how to gently soothe the baby even on days when s/he seems especially out of sorts.
+Knowing how to soothe your baby is a learned practice.
+And, the more ways you can learn how to comfort your crying newborn and remain calm when your baby isn't, the more you and your partner will remain relaxed.

 Learn how to care for a baby

-Learn how to hold it and feed it.
-How to bathe it and change diapers.
-Learn how to communicate and comfort a baby.
-The more you know, the more confident you will be as a father.
+Learn how to hold and feed your baby as well how to bathe him/her and change diapers.
+Little by little, you will also learn how to communicate and comfort your baby.
+Know that this will take time, so give yourself a break.
+As you and your baby get to know each other, you will, over time, figure out what your baby wants and needs.
+The more you know and learn, the more confident you will be as a father.

 Talk to other fathers

 Join a support group of new fathers.
-Ask questions, share fears, get advice, learn from their experiences.
+Ask questions, share fears, get advice, and learn from their experiences.
+Becoming a dad is a joyful time in life but it can also be overwhelming, especially in the beginning.
+Nothing replaces the advice given by new Dads who have already been there.

 Make eye contact

-As soon as it’s born, hold the baby and look into its eyes.
-Talk or sing to it so it will recognize your voice from the conversations you had with it in the womb.
+As soon as your baby is born, hold her/him and look into her/his eyes.
+Talk or sing to your baby so s/he will recognize your voice from the conversations you had when s/he was still in the womb.
 Connect.
 Bond.
 Fall in love.

-Many fathers feel left out of the pregnancy phase of parenthood.
-That could be because they don’t participate fully.
+Many fathers feel left out of the pregnancy phase of parenthood, and that could be partly because they don’t participate fully.
 Dive in.
 Take part.
 A family doesn’t start when the baby is born.
 If mom is pregnant, the family is already there.